-Since 1995, clinics, hospitals, and other medical professionals have relied on the Consumer Assessment of Healthcare Providers and Systems, or CAHPS, for insights into factors that contribute to the quality of a patient’s encounter with the system.
+Since 1995, clinics, hospitals and other medical professionals have relied on the Consumer Assessment of Healthcare Providers and Systems, or CAHPS, for insights into factors that contribute to the quality of a patient’s encounter with the system.

-And while those in the healthcare industry are making strides in improving the patient experience, they shouldn’t rest on their laurels.
 If providers want to provide top-notch patient experiences, they will need to combine real-time feedback with CAHPS to understand how to continuously improve the overall experience.

 Here are three reasons to add real-time feedback to CAHPS data for a richer picture of patient experiences:

-52% of consumers stated that a negative experience they had in the past year could have been improved if they had the opportunity to give real-time feedback and had the company took immediate action.
+52% of consumers stated that a negative experience they had in the past year could have been improved if they had the opportunity to give real-time feedback and had the company taken immediate action.

 – Customer Engagement Now Report, Medallia